What Can a Manager Do When Employees Won't Get Along?

 Manager: Heidi, I've noticed that there is tension between you and Jane.
 Can you tell me what's going on there?

 Heidi: Jane is such a slacker.
 I'm always having to do her work.

 Heidi: Because if I don't do the work, the work won't get done.

-Managers often struggle with coming up with solutions to the problem of bickering employees.
-But if you simply identify the underlying behavior issue, address it, and then follow up to solve it, you can work miracles in your department.
+Managers often struggle with coming up with solutions to the problem of bickering employees, but if they simply identify the underlying behavior issue, address it, and then follow up to solve it, they can be successful.